Bony-eared assfish

-The bony-eared assfish may have the smallest brain-to-body weight ratio of all vertebrates.
+The bony-eared assfish has been distinguished, by some sources, as having the smallest brain-to-body weight ratio of any vertebrate.
+Whether or not this is true, it is closely contested by some species of lamprey and the ocean sunfish.

 Like many other creatures that dwell in the depths of the sea, assfish are soft and flabby with a light skeleton.
 This is likely to have resulted from a lack of food and the high pressures which accompany living at such a depth, making it difficult to generate muscle and bone.

 Etymology

 The type specimen was an 11.5 inch individual taken by the Challenger expedition (1872–1876) north of New Guinea at a depth of 1,075 fathom.
 It was described in 1878 by German ichthyologist Albert Günther, who gave the species its scientific name.
 Armatus means "armed" in Latin, likely chosen because the fish sports spines off the tip of the nose and the gills.
 This also perhaps accounts for the "bony-eared" part, according to Gavin Hanke, curator of vertebrate zoology at the Royal British Columbia Museum.
 Akanthos is Ancient Greek for "prickly", and onus could either mean "hake, a relative of cod", Hanke says, "or a donkey".
 Adam Summers, associate director at the Friday Harbor Laboratories at the University of Washington, concurs, saying onus could easily read "as a homonym of the Greek word for ass".